 Edikang Ikong Soup is prepared with a mixture of fresh Ugwu (pumpkin leaf) and waterleaf but since I don’t have access to the fresh vegetables I used frozen vegetables for this Edikang Ikong soup.
-I recommend you use the fresh vegetable if you can lay your hands on fresh vegetables but in the absence of the fresh the frozen vegetables are as good as the fresh except for the look.
+I recommend you use fresh vegetables if you can lay your hands on fresh vegetables but in the absence of fresh the frozen vegetables are as good as fresh except for the look.

 Periwinkle is one of the “famous” ingredients in this soup but I don’t like it so I didn’t use it if you like it please use it or substitute apple snail (small little snails) for it.
 The soup is delicious and very easy to make but one thing about this soup is don’t add water to it at the same time it is a matter of choice if you don’t like it without water please do you and add water to it but usually don’t have water in it according to the person that taught me.

 - 4 Cups Waterleaf

 - The protein of your choice (I used beef, stockfish, ponmo/cow skin and few pieces of shrimp)

 - 4 Rodo/Habanero (adjust to your preference; chopped)

 - 2 Tablespoons ground crayfish

 - 1 Tablespoon groundfish (optional)

 - 1 onion